 A good example of a success story where fans are directly involved in the product (competition) is formula E. Fans have a direct influence on the result by voting on which rider can use the so-called “fan boost”.
 A way to stay active both on social during non-racing days and to stay involved with the product.
 Striking is the growth of 13-17 years with the sport.
 Does this increasingly demanding group set the standard for what can be expected from broadcasters and leagues?
 This “new” way of engagement is in line with the new digital strategy of the FIA which already started its own OTT platform for Formula 1.

 Give fans influence in the game, during the game

 The final phase we will see in the “near” future is the phase where fans have a direct influence in the game, during the game.
 An example of what awaits us is the fan-controlled football league in the US.
 Here fans can determine their tactics from home, via mobile apps, which will be performed on the field by the players.

-Crazy, yes crazy, of course the American sport lends itself perfectly for this, but it shows once more how far we can go in our ability to involve fans in the product.
+Crazy, yes crazy, of course, the American sport lends itself perfectly to this, but it shows once more how far we can go in our ability to involve fans in the product.
 It was of course no surprise when it became known that not a “traditional” broadcaster but Twitch had bought the rights for these games for the seasons 2019 and 2020.